GamesRightMeow/GamesRightMeow.github.io/src/garden/game-genome-project/notes/the-project.md

 I'm going to specifically avoid thematic genes (i.e. ones that describe the subject matter of a game like space, fantasy, cats, dwarfs, etc) and focus on genes that define mechanics and systems.
 Mainly because mechanics (i.e. what you _do_ in a game) is usually what I'm most interested in, but also because I don't want to define thousands of genes for all the different types of themes out there 😂

-Genes should also be:
+# Defining genes
-- Well defined
+TODO: well defined
-- Have a definition that is defined enough to hold up over time
+TODO: have a definition that is defined enough to hold up over time
+TODO: provide examples